 Non-U.S. citizens or nonpermanent residents will be considered international applicants.

-- Prove proficiency in the English Language by taking either the TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System) examinations.
-For qualifying minimum IELTS scores, refer to the Graduate School Web site.
 Scores must be sent directly to the Graduate School from the ETS or IELTS testing center, copies of scores are not accepted as official.
 At the time the student enrolls, the official test score must be less than two (2) years old.
-Our institution code is 6919.
+The UTSA institution code is 6919.

 Participation in UTSA’s English Language Assessment Program (ELAP), before registration, is required of students with TOEFL scores below 600 (paper version) or 100 (Internet based) or an IELTS score below 7.
 Based on this assessment, students needing additional instruction in English are required to enroll in appropriate English for International Students (EIS) courses.

 Because transcripts from foreign universities require special evaluation, prospective international students are advised to submit their application forms, test scores, and upload transcripts well in advance of deadlines.
 Early submission gives the University enough time to process the application and gives the applicant enough time to obtain visas and make travel arrangements if admission is granted.
 A nonrefundable application fee is required with each application for admission to the Graduate School.